Managing an ulcerative colitis flare

 A person should see a doctor when they first suspect that something is wrong.
 Persistent diarrhea lasting longer than 48 hours signifies something worse than a typical bug.

-As symptoms of ulcerative colitis often are similar to other chronic bowel diseases, such as irritable bowel disease, a doctor will need to rule out that the symptoms are not caused by a different problem.
+As symptoms of ulcerative colitis often are similar to other chronic bowel diseases, such as irritable bowel disease, a doctor will need to make sure the symptoms are not due to a different problem.

-Once ulcerative colitis is diagnosed, a doctor should give the person a clear plan of action, outlining what they should do when a flare occurs.
-A doctor will also provide a person with information on how to manage ulcerative colitis, including foods to avoid.
+After diagnosing ulcerative colitis, a doctor should give the person a clear plan of action, outlining what they should do when a flare occurs.
+A doctor will also provide information on how to manage ulcerative colitis, including foods to avoid.

 When a person experiences a flare, they do not necessarily need to see a doctor as long as a plan is in place.
 However, if the plan is not working or symptoms are worse than normal or not improving, it is a good idea to see a doctor.